-Individuals may be hesitant to report the occurrence of sexual/gender-based misconduct or interpersonal violence to the College because they are concerned that they 2.
-New information that was not known to themselves, or witnesses to the misconduct, may be charged with violations of the alcohol and other drug policy.
-While these behaviors are not condoned by the College, the need to address instances of alleged sexual/gender-based misconduct or interpersonal violence will take precedent.
+Individuals may be hesitant to report the occurrence of sexual/gender-based misconduct or interpersonal violence to th College because they are concerned that th themselves, or witnesses to the misconduct may be charged with violations of the alcoh and other drug policy.
+While these behaviors are not condoned by the College the need to address instances of alleged sexual/gender-based misconduct or interpersonal violence will take precedent.